gugod/App-perlbrew/README.md

 system perl.
 The minimum system perl version requirement is 5.8.0, which should be good enough for most of the OSes these days.

-A fat-packed version of `patchperl` is also installed to `~/perl5/perlbrew/bin`, which is required to build old perls.
+A fat-packed version of [patchperl](https://metacpan.org/pod/patchperl) is also installed to `~/perl5/perlbrew/bin`, which is required to build old perls.

 The directory `~/perl5/perlbrew` will contain all install perl executables, libraries, documentations, lib, site\_libs.
-In the documentation, that directory is referred as "perlbrew root".
-If you need to set it to somewhere else because, say, your HOME has limited quota, you can do that by setting `PERLBREW_ROOT` environment variable before running the installer:
+In the documentation, that directory is referred as `perlbrew root`.
+If you need to set it to somewhere else because, say, your `HOME` has limited quota, you can do that by setting `PERLBREW_ROOT` environment variable before running the installer:

     export PERLBREW_ROOT=/opt/perl5